jeff-brownlee/pickhub/docs/personaPickSelection/README.md

 ```

 ### Step 7 — Rationale generation
-- Current: rationale is composed from the scoring `reasons` (explicit, unit-labeled strings) prefixed by the analyst’s tagline.
+- Current: rationale is composed from scoring cues into a concise summary.
-- Planned: call the ChatGPT service (`frontend/src/services/chatgptRationaleService.ts`) with a compact payload (persona, selection, factbook slice, trends/line movement, and `reasons`) to replace the rationale with a personality-driven narrative.
+- Planned: call the ChatGPT service with a compact payload (persona, selection, factbook slice, trends/line movement, and cues) to replace with a personality-driven narrative.
+- Files: `frontend/src/services/chatgptRationaleService.ts` (planned), call site in `frontend/src/scripts/generatePicks.ts` (planned)

 ### Step 8 — Leaderboard
 - Results script grades picks, updates units, and writes `leaderboard.json` for the week
+- Files: results updater script (pending); see `docs/DATA_PIPELINE.md`

 ### Data provenance (PPG/PA fallback)
 - Week 1 uses 2025 where available; if zero, fallback to 2024 regular-season record endpoint to populate PPG/PA